nuclearthinking/narator/README.md

-# Allow to narrate your favorite stories.
+# Allows to narrate your favorite stories.

 ## Installation
 ```bash